Mastering Fakeout Forex & How To Trade a Breakout

 Depending on whether the breakout is a continuation or reversal breakout there are a few steps you can take.

-Trading reversals can be tricky.
-As soon as you think you’ve got your strategy down, the market throws you a curveball and your prediction goes out the window.
+Trading breakouts can be tricky.
+As soon as you think you’ve got your a good support or resistance level, the market throws you a curveball and the breakout fails.

 How Do You Avoid Forex Fakeouts When Trading?